Where to Stay in Somerset: The Complete Guide

 Bath in Autumn

 By March and April, Somerset begins to reappear in colour.
-Green comes first in glimmers, then all at once along the hedges, over the Mendips, across fields where lambs wobble into the world and cows make low, soft noise from behind the gates.
+Green comes first in glimmers, then all at once along the hedges, over the Mendips, across fields where lambs wobble into the world and cows make low, soft noises from behind the gates.
 Blossom gathers in lanes, gardens loosen, the county feels newly rinsed, pastoral in the old sense – alive with small, persuasive signs.

 By summer, everything opens.
 Bath glows pale and warm in the sun; Cheddar Gorge holds its cool limestone drama; pub gardens fill; the coast flashes at the edge of the county; The Newt is all orchards, glasshouses and immaculate abundance.
 Glastonbury becomes, for a few days, a city of canvas and myth.